camoo/camoo-woocommerce-gateway/readme.txt

 N/A

 == Changelog ==
+= 1.0.7: December 15, 2025 =
+* Fixed - Support for new status 'wc-camoo-pending'
+* Fixed - Ensure metadata is saved correctly

 = 1.0.6: February 21, 2025 =
 * Fixed - General update to the plugin
 * Fixed - Ensure metadata is saved correctly